rewlad/ladler/README.md

 ./node_modules/.bin/webpack -dpw
 ```

+To build and run server:
 ```
 cd server
 sbt 'test:runMain ee.cone.base.test_sse.TestApp'
 ```
 There can be in place of test_sse: test_react_db, test_layout, etc.
+For demo app with LMDB persistence:

 ```
 sbt runL
 ```
-for demo app with LMDB persistence

 PATH may be fixed in case jdk or sbt are in some custom places:
 ```